 Understanding the Problem

 Inefficiencies in Revenue Cycle Management (RCM) processes result in losses worth millions of dollars for healthcare practices in the United States every year.
-The fiercely competitive environment of the healthcare industry and the strict regulatory norms that hospitals and clinics need to adhere to magnify further the problems resulting from RCM inefficiencies.
+The healthcare industry’s fiercely competitive environment and the strict regulatory norms that hospitals and clinics need to adhere to magnify further the problems resulting from RCM inefficiencies.

-From steps that can reduce errors in filing claims to follow up processes to create a case for payers to reimburse providers, there are so many things that you can do to improve the efficiency of your RCM process.
-The road to increasing the efficiency of your RCM process begins with identifying the essentials that can bring about a complete overhaul of your workflows.
+From steps that can reduce errors in filing claims to follow-up processes to create a case for payers to reimburse providers, there are so many things that you can do to improve the efficiency of your RCM process.
+The road to increasing your RCM process’s efficiency begins with identifying the essentials that can bring about a complete overhaul of your workflows.

 Here‘s What Your Healthcare Practice Needs

-A report by Mckinsey on US healthcare payments states that 15% of every US healthcare dollar spent goes towards the management of RCM inefficiencies.
+A report by Mckinsey on US healthcare payments states that 15% of every US healthcare dollar spent goes towards managing RCM inefficiencies.
 The inefficiencies can add up to a staggering sum of close to $400 million in total across the United States.
-Healthcare practices are investing heavily on streamlining their RCM process flow, and the following are their key areas of focus:
+Healthcare practices are investing heavily in streamlining their RCM process flow, and the following are their key areas of focus:

-Robotic Process Automation, Machine Learning, and Artificial Intelligence are three popular technology trends that are advancing the possibility of process streamlining and quality enrichment in the RCM process of medical practice.
-These technologies are quickly becoming the cornerstone of efficient claims management, payment posting, and accounts receivables management processes.
+Robotic Process Automation, Machine Learning, and Artificial Intelligence are three popular technology trends that advance the possibility of process streamlining and quality enrichment in the RCM process of medical practice.
+These technologies quickly become the cornerstone of efficient claims management, payment posting, and accounts receivables management processes.